 In Browning v Northend Body Shop Ltd, 2017 HRTO 1001, the employer, an auto-body shop, asked the co-op student whether “she really wanted to get her hands dirty because his shop was dirty”, and instead offered her filing and telephone tasks.
 Such comments were held to be discriminatory on the basis of sex.

-If you are an employer and want to ensure you are complying with human rights legislation, or a job seeker who believes you have experienced discrimination, our team of experienced legal professionals at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at email@example.com and we would be happy to assist.
+If you are an employer and want to ensure you are complying with human resources legislation, or a job seeker who believes you have experienced discrimination, our team of experienced human resources lawyers at Achkar Law can help.